KLChakraborty/Blogging-Site/README.md

 If the blog document doesn't exist then return an HTTP status of 404 with a body like this

 DELETE /blogs?queryParams
-Delete blog documents by category, authorid, tag name, subcategory name, unpublished If the blog document doesn't exist then return an HTTP status of 404 with a body like this
+Delete blog documents by category, authorid, tag nameme, unpublished If the blog document doesn't exist then return an HTTP status of 404 wi, subcategory nath a body like this